iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.michigan.MiCovidExposure___1.3/report.md

 > Old information<br> :date: __2021-01-26 12:54:59__

 > Might work but having to call in to get a PIN is way too much effort.
 Literally nobody has time for that<br> :date: __2021-01-21 17:15:25__

-> How do you update?..hasn't worked since the 17 Jan 2021.<br> :date: __2021-01-21 13:03:49__

-> No notifications???
-I worked in a hospital filled with COVID patients during an outbreak.
-Maybe none of them had this app installed.
-This app is an amazing concept.
-I apperciate the anonymity.
-I will continue to recommend this app to others!<br> :date: __2021-01-14 13:15:04__